drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

        style: <name>
    ```

-   ...naming one of the styles in the [CSL style repository](https://github.com/citation-style-language/styles) (leave off the `.csl` ending).
+   ...naming one of the styles in the [CSL style repository](https://github.com/citation-style-language/styles) (but leave off the `.csl` ending).
 Tip from the CSL maintainers:

    > To quickly search the styles in the GitHub [CSL style repository](https://github.com/citation-style-language/styles) by file name, press “t” to activate GitHub’s [File Finder](https://github.com/blog/793-introducing-the-file-finder) and start typing.